stasaki/TabPFN_pipeline/README.md

 ### Feature Categories
 - **predictor**: Features used to predict targets, typically 'omics' data
 - **covariate**: Additional variables that may influence the target, typically 'demographic' data

+### Predictor Groups
+The framework now supports filtering predictors by groups defined in the `predictor_annotation.txt` file.
+This allows you to train models using specific subsets of predictors based on their biological or functional grouping, such as:

+- **proteomics**: Protein abundance measurements
+- **metabolomics**: Metabolite measurements
+- **genomics**: Genetic markers
+- **transcriptomics**: RNA expression data
+- And any other custom groups defined in your annotation file

 ## Usage